Irish Republican Army and the Anglo-Irish Treaty: The stand-off begins

-On 10 January, at least three anti-Treaty members of the IRA GHQ (one account claims four); six divisional commanders and the officers commanding of the two Dublin brigades meet to formulate their anti-Treaty strategy.
+On 10 January, at least three anti-Treaty members of the IRA GHQ (one account claims four); six divisional commanders and the officers commanding of the two Dublin brigades met to formulate their anti-Treaty strategy.
 They argued that the IRA's allegiance was to the Dáil of the Irish Republic and the decision of the Dáil to accept the Treaty meant that the IRA no longer owed that body its allegiance.
 They called for the IRA to withdraw from the authority of the Dáil and to entrust the IRA Executive with control over the army.
 The following day, this group issued Mulcahy with a letter requesting that an Army Convention be held on 5 February to discuss these proposals.
-The letter is signed by GHQ staff Rory O’Connor, Liam Mellows, Seán Russell, and Seamus O’Donovan, as well as Oscar Traynor, Liam Lynch and other IRA commandants.
+The letter was signed by GHQ staff Rory O’Connor, Liam Mellows, Seán Russell, and Seamus O’Donovan, as well as Oscar Traynor, Liam Lynch and other IRA commandants.

 On 13 January, Mulcahy replied to the anti-Treaty IRA officers to state that he would not call a convention without the authority of Dáil Éireann as the Government of the Republic.
 On the same day, Rory O’Connor wrote to Eoin O’Duffy stating that a convention would be called regardless.
 O'Connor added that O'Duffy's orders would only be obeyed by the anti-Treaty section provided they were countersigned by himself.

 On 16 January, the first IRA division – the 2nd Southern Division – repudiated the authority of the GHQ.

 On 18 January, Richard Mulcahy chaired a meeting of the GHQ Staff, divisional commandants and some brigade commandants.
-It agreed to hold an Army Convention within two months and that, in a meantime, a 'watchdog' committee, known as th Army Re-Unification Committee would be set up with representatives from both sides.
+It agreed to hold an Army Convention within two months and that, in a meantime, a 'watchdog' committee, known as the Army Re-Unification Committee would be set up with representatives from both sides.
 This committee did not meet often, however and failed to heal the rift in the IRA.

 A month later, on 18 February, Liam Forde, O/C of the IRA Mid-Limerick Brigade, issued a proclamation stating that: "We no longer recognise the authority of the present head of the army, and renew our allegiance to the existing Irish Republic".
 This was the first unit of the IRA to break with the pro-Treaty government.

 On 24 February, the 'watchdog' committee established a month earlier met.
 Rory O'Connor requested Mulcahy to secure Dáil approval to hold an army convention on 26 March.
 Three days later on 27 February, the Dáil Cabinet sanctioned the Minister of Defence's request to hold an Army Convention.
 This decision was duly announced by IRA chief of staff, Eoin O’Duffy, who requested brigade conventions to assemble to elect delegates.

 On 5 March, a stand-off developed between pro- and anti-IRA forces in Limerick over who would take control of a military barracks vacated by the departing British troops.
 A compromise was reached around the 12/13 March to prevent fighting breaking out, but tensions remained high in the city.